Ever wondered why we age wine, what makes aged wine so special, or what’s the best way of ageing wine?

-- Red wines become lighter in colour, while white wines become darker.
+- Red wines become lighter in colour, and white wines become darker

 - Acidity and tannin levels fall away, soften, and all elements integrate.